Today, we’re going to look at something fairly easy to do in Google Sheets: square!

 So, we can enter in:

 The result we will get will be 5 squared.
 In this case, again, we used the variable (A6) because we wanted to have a variable that we could dynamically change.

 We can change 5 to any number and get a squared number.

 The power function works for more than just squaring a number.
-If we wanted to get 5 to the 3rd power (5*5*5), we could do that, too.
+For example, we could also get the 3rd power by using a formula such as:

 While that’s a pretty easy use of the Power() function, it would be somewhat cumbersome if we tried to do it ourselves.

 And it should be noted that these functions are the same in Excel as they are in Google Sheets.